-Throughout M1, students get to know the general functioning of companies in all its dimensions: management, law, marketing, finance, etc. During the Specialization in Managerial and Financial Economics’ year, they will develop accurate skills in corporate finance, econometrics, macro and microeconomics, financial markets, monetary and fiscal policies, etc.
+Throughout M1, students get to know the general functioning of companies in all its dimensions: management, law, marketing, finance, etc. During the Specialization in Economics & Finance, they will develop accurate skills in corporate finance, econometrics, macro and microeconomics, financial markets, monetary and fiscal policies, etc.

 An Intensive and Selective Specialization

-HEC’s expectations regarding the performance of students are very high and students should expect to put in considerable effort during the curriculum, which is common with HEC’s MFE (MSc Managerial and Financial Economics).
+HEC’s expectations regarding the performance of students are very high and students should expect to put in considerable effort during the curriculum, which is common with HEC’s MFE (MSc Economics & Finance).
 Both populations of students are grouped within the same promotion and have access to the same courses.

-Graduates from the specialization in Managerial and Financial Economics work in a variety of functions and sectors.
+Graduates from the specialization in Economics & Finance work in a variety of functions and sectors.
 The majority work in finance and banking, consulting and IT services companies, in France or abroad.

 They can occupy job functions like credit or security analysts, loan officers, financial advisors/planners, economists, risk management, ratings analysts, private equity, mergers and acquisitions, consultants in strategy, corporate finance / corporate strategy officers in multinational corporations.

-The Specialization in Managerial and Financial Economics is based on a perfect balance between core end elective courses.
+The Specialization in Economics & Finance is based on a perfect balance between core end elective courses.
 Core courses provide the fundamental building blocks in economic analysis and empirical methods essential for understanding how to go about formulating, analyzing, solving and testing economic problems.
 The emphasis is on developing analytical skills and reflexes that are applicable beyond the domain of economics and to other areas of management.
 All core courses are compulsory.

 Elective courses provide an in-depth understanding of economic analysis as applied to two fields: business strategy and finance.
 Courses include both theoretical and practical applications to real world problems.
 The objective is to develop the ability to handle specific issues most commonly encountered in the formulation of business strategies and in corporate finance and financial markets analysis.